cmaijala/web-scraping-challenge/README.md

 ### References
 The Mars News websiteLinks to an external site. is operated by edX Boot Camps LLC for educational purposes only.
 The news article titles, summaries, dates, and images were scraped from NASA's Mars NewsLinks to an external site. website in November 2022.
 Images are used according to the JPL Image Use PolicyLinks to an external site., courtesy NASA/JPL-Caltech.

+This project utilized ChatGPT, a language model developed by OpenAI, for generating text and answering questions.
+For more information about ChatGPT, visit OpenAI's ChatGPT.